reriiasu/speech-to-text/README.md

 ### 2023-06-26

-1. Add generate audio files from input sound.
+- Add generate audio files from input sound.
-1. Add synchronize audio files with transcription.
+- Add synchronize audio files with transcription.
 Audio and text highlighting are linked.

 ### 2023-06-29

-1. Add transcription from audio files.(only wav format)
+- Add transcription from audio files.(only wav format)

 ### 2023-07-03

-1. Add Send transcription results from a WebSocket server to a WebSocket client.
+- Add Send transcription results from a WebSocket server to a WebSocket client.
 Example of use: Display subtitles in live streaming.

+### 2023-07-05

+- Add generate SRT files from transcription result.

 ## Todo